 Finally, a book study can highlight important themes.
 Most books of the Bible contain important themes that are interwoven throughout the book.
 A book study can look at all the parts of a theme scattered throughout the book to gain a full understanding of each theme.

-Create Bible Studies for Small Groups
+Create First-Rate e-Learning Bible Studies

 Use a Team to Develop the Bible Studies